Why is machine learning important?

 Google’s Dataset Search

 Google released their Google Dataset Search Engine in September 2018.
 Use this tool to view datasets across a wide array of topics such as global temperatures, housing market information, or anything else that peaks your interest.
 Once you enter your search, several applicable datasets will appear on the left side of your screen.
 Information will be included about each dataset’s date of publication, a description of the data, and a link to the data source.
+This is a popular ML dataset resource that can help you find unique machine learning data.

 Microsoft Research Open Data

 Amazon Web Services (AWS) has grown to be one of the largest on-demand cloud computing platforms in the world.
 With so much data being stored on Amazon’s servers, a plethora of datasets have been made available to the public through AWS resources.
 These datasets are compiled into Amazon’s Registry of Open Data on AWS.
 Looking up datasets is straightforward, with a search function, dataset descriptions, and usage examples provided.
+This is one of the most popular ways to extract machine learning data.

 UCI Machine Learning Repository

-Algorithmia understands machine learning data
+Algorithmia understands machine learning data and its importance

 Implementing datasets into machine learning models can seem daunting to some, but Algorithmia’s expertise in the industry helps to make the entire process easier.
 We host a serverless microservices architecture that allows enterprises to easily deploy and manage machine learning models at scale.
 See how Algorithmia can help you build better software for your organization in our video demo.